johnofleek/FX30WP85/FX30WP77/buildLegato_tool_SWI9X06Y_02-18-05-00-1.md

 $ cd legatoAF/
 $ tar -xvf legato-17.11.0.tar.bz2
 ```
-The bit they forgot is that make is required to make the bin directory appear !!!
+The bit the documentation forgets to mention is that 'make' is required to make the bin directory appear !!!
 tried

 **Build the tools**